ali39af/CNET/README.md

   Automatically filter out inappropriate or explicit content for a safer online environment.

 - **🧩 Flexible Control**
-  You can disable NSFW and scam protection features at any time through the settings.
+  You can disable NSFW and scam protection features at any time through the blocked webpage with a button.

 ## ✅ Why Use CENT?